grumpyclimber/construction/post2.md

 We know for a fact, that the amount of different projects is closer to 20 or 30.
 So let's try to group those posts by their content.

 ## Lowercase, punctuation and stopwords
- Before we move on to some cleaning duties, let's remind ourselves with a simple fact:
+ Before we move on to some cleaning duties, let's remind ourselves a simple fact:

 ```python
 'ebay' == 'Ebay'